EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/02_behaveGraph/02_concepts.md

 **Node Type:** Event
 **Name:** On Query
-**Description:** This node triggers events based on the query results for a specified combination of components within a 3D engine system.
+**Description:** Trigger events based on query results for a specified combination of components within a 3D engine system.
 **Input Sockets:**
-- Type: *Select the type of query event to trigger ("enter" or "exit").*
+- Type: *Select the query event type ("enter" or "exit").*
-- System: *Choose the 3D engine system or system group to execute the query in.*
+- System: *Choose the 3D engine system or system group for the query.*
-- ComponentName N: *Specify the component names (N represents the index) for which you want to query the entities.*
+- ComponentName N: *Specify component names for the query (N represents the index).*
 **Output Sockets:**
 - Flow: *Flow output for each matching entity.*
 - Entity: *Entity output representing the entity that matches the query result.*
-**Usage:** Use this node to create event-based logic that responds to combinations of components being added or deleted from an entity defined within a 3D engine system.
+**Usage:** Create event-based logic responding to component combinations in a 3D engine system.

 ---